Skip to Content

 Generally if you want to harvest leaves on your cilantro, you shouldn’t let it flower and “go to seed.”
 However, if you want the beneficial insects, let that bad boy flower!
 The little white clusters are pretty and remind me of baby’s breath–and they are a food source for bugs.

-My parents are gardeners, so I have always grown up around plants.
-And geraniums, perhaps more than any other plant, have a smell that can throw me right back into my childhood backyard.
+Marigolds have a smell that can throw me right back into my childhood backyard.
 Deadheading them is one of my favorite gardening tasks for that reason.

-I have mine planted around the raised garden beds since they are generally good at repelling some garden pests.
-(But not bunnies.
-Bunnies definitely hop right past them and into my lettuce beds.)
+I have yellow and orange marigolds, and you can pick up a market pack of marigolds for pretty cheap.
+I have mine planted in and around the raised garden beds since they are generally good at repelling some garden pests.

 And in addition to repelling garden pests, they also attract a variety of beneficial insects.
 They aren’t known as the best plant to use to attract beneficial insects, though.
 Despite this, given how easy they are to grow and some other pest deterrent properties they have, I still recommend working them into your garden!